 That is why we have put together these tips on how to prevent your olive oil from expiring, so its quality, taste and benefits remain good for as long as possible.

-Many people are tempted to store their bottles of oil on the windowsill, so they are in easy reach when you need to use them for cooking.
-However, celebrity chef James Martin told TV viewers this is the worst place to keep olive oil.
+Many people are tempted to store their bottles of EVOO on the windowsill, so they are in easy reach when you need to use them for cooking.
+However, celebrity chef James Martin told TV viewers this is the worst place to keep EVOO.

-Speaking on This Morning last week, the former Saturday Kitchen host spoke to Phillip Schofield and Holly Willoughby about storing extra virgin olive oil
+Speaking on This Morning last week, the former Saturday Kitchen host spoke to Phillip Schofield and Holly Willoughby about storing extra virgin olive oil, Metro reported.

-“Don’t put olive oil on the windowsill, because it will go off,” Martin said, adding: “Oil is light sensitive, so [put it in a] dark cupboard or away from that windowsill.”
+“Don’t put EVOO on the windowsill, because it will go off,” Martin said, adding: “Oil is light sensitive, so [put it in a] dark cupboard or away from that windowsill.”

-Indeed, storing it in a cool, dark place is the best way to maintain its shelf life.
-However, you do not necessarily have to put it in a refrigerator, unless you do not have a pantry or cupboard that is suitable for it.
+Indeed, storing EVOO in a cool, dark place is the best way to maintain its shelf life.
+However, you do not necessarily need to put EVOO in a refrigerator, unless you do not have a pantry or cupboard that is suitable for it.

-An article on Healthline advised those who do keep it in the fridge that it is normal if it looks cloudy, as “this is a normal reaction to cooler temperatures and does not indicate that your olive oil has gone rancid”.
+An article on Healthline advised those who do keep it in the fridge that it is normal if it looks cloudy, as “this is a normal reaction to cooler temperatures and does not indicate that your extra virgin olive oil has gone off”.

 It is also worth buying bottles made out of dark materials, such as Morocco Gold Extra Virgin olive oil as this prevents light entering the container.

-It is not just light that can cause your olive oil to deteriorate faster than it should, but exposure to oxygen too.
+It is not just light that can cause your EVOO to deteriorate faster than it should, but exposure to oxygen too.